Sexual Harassment Reports and Investigations

 Managers, Supervisors, and HR Officials

-Managers, supervisors, and HR officials who receive reports of alleged sexual harassment must immediately relay the report to the agency’s Sexual Harassment Officer and take any appropriate remedial actions, after consulting with the agency General Counsel.
+Managers, supervisors, and HR officials who receive reports of alleged sexual harassment must immediately relay the report to the agency’s Sexual Harassment Officer and take any appropriate remedial actions as directed by the agency General Counsel.

 Sexual Harassment Officers

-The role of the SHO is to accept, review, and investigate sexual harassment claims by gathering information and preparing a written report outlining the investigation, the facts gleaned from the investigation, and any recommendations within 60 days after a claim is reported.
-Upon receiving a report of potential sexual harassment, the SHO must:
+The role of the SHO is to accept, review, and investigate sexual harassment claims by gathering, investigating, and reviewing the factual basis of the claim, and preparing a written report that details the investigation, the facts ascertained from the investigation, and which allegations are substantiated and which are unsubstantiated.
+SHOs do not make legal conclusions as to whether sexual harassment occurred or whether the Mayor’s Order was violated.
+Upon receiving a report of potential sexual harassment or other misconduct of a sexual nature, the SHO must:

 3. Acknowledge receipt of complaint, notify the complainant that the matter is being investigated, and contact the complainant to gather more information;

-6. Prepare and deliver a report to the agency Head or designee on the investigation.
+7. Prepare and deliver a report to the Agency Head or designee on the investigation.

 Maintaining Confidentiality